idanoo/php-resque/README.md

 ## Background ##

-Resque was pioneered and is developed by the fine folks at GitHub (yes, I am a kiss-ass), and written in Ruby.
+Resque was developed by the folks at GitHub and written in Ruby.
 What you're seeing here is an almost direct port of the Resque worker and enqueue system to PHP.

 For more information on Resque, visit the official GitHub project:
  <https://github.com/resque/resque>